Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Pak's Protocol Artworks

-\paragraph{Key Statistics} \textit{Lost Poets} launched with 65,536 Page NFTs at \$0.32 ETH each, selling out and raising roughly \$20 million in its initial sale.
-1,024 Origin Poets were distributed (294 to top holders, 730 via daily random drops) .
+\paragraph{Key Statistics} \textit{Lost Poets} launched with 65,536 Page NFTs at 0.32 ETH each, selling out and raising roughly \$70 million in its initial sale.
+1,024 Origin Poets were distributed (277 to top 100 collectors, 730 via daily random drops, 17 reserved).
 Phase II saw thousands of Pages burned: within the first week, over 50,000 Pages were converted into Poet NFTs, leaving near 15,000 Pages for the final phase.
-Each Poet NFT is programmatically one of 1,024 “families” and has 256 trait parameters , making each uniquely identifiable.
-As of the end of Phase III, about 15,000 Poets received names and poems (meaning that many Pages were sacrificed to finalize them), while a number of Poets remained “silent” because their owners chose not to burn pages.
-The most popular names taken include historical luminaries (“Shakespeare” was named within minutes of launch).
+Each Poet NFT is programmatically one of 1,024 ``families'' and has 256 trait parameters, making each uniquely identifiable.
+As of the end of Phase III, about 15,000 Poets received names and poems (meaning that many Pages were sacrificed to finalize them), while a number of Poets remained ``silent'' because their owners chose not to burn pages.
+The most popular names taken include historical luminaries (``Shakespeare'' was named within minutes of launch).
 Secondary market activity was robust: Origin Poets traded at a premium (some over 5 ETH each) due to their limited supply and role as progenitors.
-By project’s end, the community had collectively written tens of thousands of individual one-line poems, effectively creating one of the largest collaborative literary works in NFT form. \textit{Lost Poets} won the 2022 NFT Award for Best Interactive Project, underscoring its impact on participatory art.
+By project's end, the community had collectively written tens of thousands of individual one-line poems, effectively creating one of the largest collaborative literary works in NFT form.